waitwhatActo/.github/profile/README.md

 # Ranker
 Ranker is a Discord ranking bot.
-It offers customisable rank cards and a leaderboard.
+It offers two rank card styles and a leaderboard.

 # Want to invite our public bot?
 You can invite our bot from [here.](https://discord.com/api/oauth2/authorize?client_id=900792023206989854&permissions=268445697&scope=bot%20applications.commands)